Short bio: [High-res headshot]

 Though one might expect from my name that I am a sports jacket, basketball team from Portland, or a practical joke, my name derives from a Hungarian ancestor's far more reasonable Ur Balázs.
 I am a very proud native of New Jersey, but I now live in Chicago (IL).
 I have also spent lots of time in Debrecen (Hungary), Cluj (Romania), Cambridge (MA), Pittsburgh (PA), and Seattle (WA).

-Outside of work, I am a musician; I play bass, guitar, hammered dulcimer, and drums, in addition to recording and mixing music.
+Outside of work, I am a musician; I play both electric & upright bass, guitar, hammered dulcimer, and drums, in addition to recording and mixing music.
 I am also an active photographer and currently inactive designer of lights, sets, sound, and video for theatre.
 I really like to travel and have been to over 50 countries.
 I collect records, go on bicycle trips, couchsurf, and drink too much coffee.